Nitin-Kumar7/ecom_laravel_product_api/README.md

     docker-compose build
     docker-compose up

-This will setup a database (MySQL) and a webserver (Apache) and runs the application using the blog example data used in the tests.
+This will setup a database (MySQL) and a webserver (Apache) and runs the application

 Test the script (running in the container) by opening the following URL: